ciglsias/billing-service/README.md

 - .NET 6
 - to run the Project, no configuration needed.
 Just build/run.
-- Crud operations were created for manage Transactinos.
+- Crud operations were created to manage Transactinos.
 Add, Delete, Update, List, GetById.
-Also basic pagination.
+Also basic Pagination.
 - Operations were created to Modify an Individual Transaction Billing Status.
 - Operations were created to Create Invoices with a Range of Dates to select Transactions from such range.
 Only Transactions on this Range with Billing Status = NotBilled will be used.